 One of the primary benefits to this type of workflow is that each stream runs a build of the application that is completely independent of the others.
 For example, the development team can be working on a build without impacting the build being tested by the quality assurance team or the build that is actively running in production.

-This page provides more details about builds and streams.
-You can also watch this video to see an example of a workflow in action:
+This video shows an example of a workflow in action:

 You can view and manage the streams of an application from the application properties:

 All streams are enabled by default.
 You can use the Status sliders to enable or disable them, as needed.

 This stream is the only one that can run the latest published version of the application code.
 As such, it is also the only stream impacted by Designer upgrades.

 This stream is for builds that require quality assurance testing.

 This stream is for builds that require beta-testing or some other variation of user-based trials.